Wildcard Masks in ACLs Explained

 Creating the wildcard mask for the subnet mask

-As mentioned earlier, in a subnet mask an ON bit represents the network bit, and an OFF bit represents the host bit while in a wildcard mask an ON bit represents the bit to ignore, and an OFF bit represents the bit to match.
+Let's assume you want to create an ACL statement that matches this subnet.
+To create criteria for this subnet, you have to use a wildcard mask that ignores all network bits but matches all host bits of the address.
+As mentioned earlier, in a subnet mask, an ON bit represents the network bit, and an OFF bit represents the host bit, while in a wildcard mask, an ON bit represents the bit to ignore, and an OFF bit represents the bit to match.

-Bit value Subnet mask wildcard mask
+Bit value Subnet mask Wildcard mask

 0 Host bit Match